BaguetteBoiTuna/NTPU/2025-02-27-video-about-japan-food.md

    Japanese culture.
 Its about detail.
 The food, the drinks everything goes into detail.

 2. What elements does he mention relating to making blades?
-   Birth, air, water and fire.
+   Earth, air, water and fire.

 3. What is the English term for Ryokan?
    Traditional Japanese inn.

 4. What does kaiseki aspire to?
-   I missed it.
+   Perfect balance between taste, texture, appearance and colors.

 5. How many Michelin stars does the sushi bar have?
    Three stars.

 6. What temperature is the rice?
-   Warm and body temperature.
+   Rice body temperature, fish room temp.